 Today's pork has very little fat in it and because of this, it's way too easy to overcook and dry it out - that's why brining is your friend.
 There are lots of different brines out there; if you don't believe me, do a quick search for it.
 To paraphrase my grandmother, there are more brine recipes than you can shake a stick at (though I never quite understood why you'd want to shake a stick at all the things I heard that saying used for).

 A common misconception about brining is that it makes things salty: WRONG!!
-Yes, you use salt in the brine, but it doesn't make it taste salty - at all.
+Yes, there is salt in the brine, but it doesn't make it taste salty - at all.

 One other tip: keep in mind that if it's too hot, rainy, snowy, or cold outside or if you simply don't have a grill you can use a grill pan on the stove top for this and it will come out just fine.
 You'll get the same grill marks and for the most part, the same flavor (some people debate whether or not the open fire on a grill actually adds any flavor - I tend to think it does but wouldn't argue with those that feel the opposite).